The Committee

 I completed my first LEJOG in September 1986, age 51, cycling alone with my wife Anne in support.
 I repeated the journey exactly 10 years later.
 I subsequently accepted the position of editor of Quo Vadis?
 My first issue was no. 38 and my final one in autumn 2013 no. 82.
 I was appointed Vice President and up to and including 2020.

-Vice Chair and Treasurer - Russell George
+Chair and Treasurer - Russell George

 Seeking a mental and physical challenge after taking early retirement in 2013, I walked JOGLE solo to raise over £17,000 for Cancer Research UK.
 Since completing my JOGLE I have also walked around the entirety of Wales.
 As Treasurer, I make sure that the Association is financially solvent and also manage the sale of merchandise to our members.